 By the time we reached their third UK album, Let There Be Rock, I felt like a dentist with his knee on a patient’s chest, trying to extract a particularly obdurate wisdom tooth.
 Malcolm eventually sensed my discomfort.
 “Listen, mate,” he sighed, in-between what sounded like puffs on a cigarette.
 “Can I be truthful?
 It was so long ago, I can’t always remember which songs are on which records.
 You remind me and we can take it from there.”

 Great.
 Now we’re getting somewhere.
 Okay, Let There Be Rock, then.
 You’ve got Go Down, Dog Eat Dog, the title track…?
 There was another achingly long pause, finally followed by, “That was a good one… A few good songs on that one.”

 In a desperate attempt to warm him up, I tried a different approach and asked Malcolm what bands he’d listened to while growing up.
-“The Stones and The Who,” he replied, warming up a bit – from stone cold to tepid.
+“The Rolling Stones and The Who,” he replied, warming up a bit – from stone cold to tepid.
 What about these days?
 Another long pause: “The Stones and The Who… and that’s about it.”